leikareipa/leikareipa.github.io/blog/llm-performance-in-retro-assembly-coding/content.md

 It's an interesting ordering of models, given that regular GPT-4 beats GPT-4 Turbo so clearly.
 The results for Claude 3 are interesting as well; I've written a bit more about them [here](/blog/claude-3s-exceptional-abilities-at-obscure-languages/).

-Besides training data, which I assume would've been similar between GPT-4 and GPT-4 Turbo, if we assume that the size of a model affects its ability to perform in these more obscure tasks, we might guesstimate model parameter counts:

-- DeepSeek Coder is known to have 33 B,
-- Mistral Large might be 120 B since Mistral Medium may have 70 B as per the leaked model of Jan 2024,
-- which might put GPT-4 at 150 B (whether MoE or not)
-- and GPT-4 Turbo at 60 B,
-- same as Gemini Ultra 1.0,
-- while GPT-3.5 could by now be sub-30 B,
-- and Claude 3 Opus may be in the 200 B range.

-These numbers might be off by quite a bit, but speculation is free.
+One thing to note about these scores is that, as explained above, failure to produce compilable code resulted in a score of 0% in the corresponding test, regardless of the quality of the implementation otherwise.
+So it would be possible for a reasonably good model that tends to make small mistakes to have a deceptively low score.

 ## Final words

-Well, the LLMs tested here &ndash; which are among the best available &ndash; don't make for great retro DOS assembly programming assistants.

-The tasks are seemingly quite challenging for the models, probably in part because of limited training data specific to these problems.
+Well, although the results revealed some interesting metapatterns, these LLMs &ndash; which are among the best available &ndash; don't make for great retro DOS assembly programming assistants.
+The tasks were seemingly quite challenging for the models, probably in part because of limited training data specific to this blend of assembly.

-The results also appear to show the unfortunate trend of nerfings to GPT-4's capabilities, the Turbo model from early 2024 performing much worse than the mid-2023 non-Turbo (which itself was allegedly a nerf of the original Q1 2023 launch model).
+Across the tests, Claude 3 Opus was the most capable and consistent, but with an average score of just 38%, it can't quite be called apt.

+All of that said, these tests measured the ability to create complete implementations independently.
+More limited code completion tasks etc. might show notably higher scores.